MicrosoftDocs/msix-docs/msix-src/package/sign-app-package-using-signtool.md

 ---
 title: Sign an app package using SignTool
-description: Use SignTool to manually sign an app package with a certificate. ms.date: 09/30/2018 ms.topic: article
+description: This article describes how to use SignTool to manually sign an app package or bundle with a certificate. ms.date: 09/30/2018 ms.topic: article
 keywords: windows 10, uwp